lspestrip/stripelinepy/README.md

 command line.
 (If it does not start, check your `PATH` settings.)

-If you're a developer, you can build and run the code within the repository folder and install it using the following commands:
+If you're a developer, you can build and run the code within the repository folder and install it using the following command:

-    python setup.py build_ext
     pip install -e .

 You can now run each of the tests under the directory `tests`, like